What is Hybrid Cloud?

 • Self-service - A well-designed hybrid cloud can allow IT users - such as developers and line-of-business managers - to gain access to IT infrastructure and services through a self-service portal.
 This not only gives them immediate access to services, it reduces the burden on IT since it no longer has to serve as the middleman.

-• Avoidance of lock-in - If you adopt a cloud-only model, it’s almost impossible to avoid getting locked into one or two cloud vendors.
-It can be cost-prohibitive to get your data out of the cloud, so you need to exercise caution before you move data from datacenters into the cloud.
+• Avoidance of lock-in - Unlike cloud-only model, it’s almost impossible to avoid getting locked into one or two cloud vendors and can be cost-prohibitive to get your data out of the cloud.
+Hybrid models allow you to move data from datacenters into the cloud with ease.

 • Access to the latest technology - In today’s competitive business environment, enterprises cannot afford to find themselves in a situation where they are unable to gain immediate access to technologies that could provide a business advantage.
 One example of this is AI.
 The large public clouds are innovating rapidly and offering competing services.
 A hybrid cloud model gives you the flexibility to use the best technology to seize opportunities.